Murder of Suzanne Pilley: Filming of sentencing diet

 On 15 March 2012 following the guilty verdict, Lord Bracadale adjourned the diet for background reports and remanded David Gilroy in custody.

 Given the high level of public interest in the outcome of the trial, Scottish broadcaster STV wrote to the then Lord Justice General, Lord Hamilton, requesting permission to film the sentencing of Gilroy.
 On 10 April 2012, it was announced that the sentencing diet would be filmed by a camera crew from STV and the footage made freely available to broadcasters for use on the same day.
 Strict conditions were placed on what could be filmed.
 The Lord Justice General stipulated that the camera should focus solely on the trial judge and court staff and that Gilroy himself could not be filmed.
 In addition, it was reported that filming would only commence after Jack Davidson had finished delivering his plea in mitigation.

 The decision to allow filming of the sentencing attracted widespread attention and comment in both the Scottish and national press.
 Although the case marked the first time that cameras would be allowed to film the sentencing of a convicted person in the UK for same day broadcast, it was not the first time that cameras had been allowed to film criminal proceedings in a Scottish court.

-Scottish courts have a long history of televising high-profile and important cases, where unlike England and Wales, photography and filming are not excluded by statute.
+Scottish courts have a long history of televising high-profile and important cases, since unlike in England and Wales, photography and filming are not excluded by statute.